tesar-tech/TremAn3/README.md

 - Counts frequency from video using [CoM algorithm](https://github.com/tesar-tech/treman_algorithms) (Center of Motion)
 - Enables ROI selection
   - ROI size can be adjusted. (use arrow keys for small change, PgDown/Up for large)
+- Multiple ROIs for measuring different parts of video (e.g left and right hand)
+  - Multiple plots with option to hide them
 - Displays plot with power spectral density
 - Displays plot with CoM values
 - Export values to .csv format